lijumjose/VIPMP/src/pages/docs/lga/convert.md

 - The customer should not be part of any active Linked Memberships.
 If required, the  customer can join an LGA-specific Linked Membership after the AD.
 - The customer should not be applied for or committed to Three-Year Commits (3YC).
 - The `marketSegment` of the customer must be `GOV`.
-- The `country` must be US or Canada.
+- The `country` must be the US or Canada.
 - `renewalQuantity` must be >100.

 The workflow is as follows: